rundeck/docs/docs/manual/content-converters/properties.md

 # Properties Converter

-Parses Java style Properties data into a Java object.
+Parses Java style [Properties][] data into a Java object.

-The (/manual/content-converters/html-table-view.md) plugin can render this as a HTML Table.
+The [HTML Table View Converter](/manual/content-converters/html-table-view.md) plugin can render this as a HTML Table.

 ## Input Types